lordofwizard/mcserver/README.md

 # Minecraft Cloud Shell Tutorial & Info

 In this project, we'll teach you host your very own Java/Bedrock Minecraft Server using `Google Cloud Shell`.
 This works under `Ubuntu/Debian` based Linux operation system.

-If you want to test out the development builds, feel free to go to the [Development Project](https://github.com/DumbCaveSpider/Minecraft-Cloud-Shell).

-> Stable Build: `1.0`
+This project requires **NO CREDIT CARD** and the whole project is entirely **FREE**!
+You can make a server without costing you anything.

 **The following features are added into this project are:**
 - Supports different type of Bedrock Servers